sablier-labs/flow/README.md

 - if the asset has 18 decimals, the transfer amount is the same as the internal amount
 - if the asset has fewer decimals, the transfer amount is decreased by the difference between 18 and asset decimals

-Asset decimal is retrieved directly from the ERC20 contract.
+Asset decimal is retrieved directly from the ERC-20 contract.
 We store the asset decimals to avoid making an external call to get the decimals of the asset each time a deposit or withdraw is made.
 Decimals are stored as `uint8`, making them inexpensive to store.

 ### Limitations

-- ERC20 tokens with decimals higher than 18 are not supported.
+- ERC-20 tokens with decimals higher than 18 are not supported.

 ## Invariants

-1. for any stream, $lut \le now$
+1. for any stream, $lst \le now$

 2. for a given asset, $\sum$ stream balances normalized to asset decimal $\leq$ asset.balanceOf(SablierFlow)